 Cervical dysplasia is categorized into different types.
 According to the CDC, there will be 300,000 cases of high-grade intraepithelial lesions (HSIL) and 1.25 million low-grade intraepithelial lesions (LSIL) of the cervix every year.

 Estimates of warts cases in men and women are imprecise.
-The CDC reports that annually there will be 360,000 diagnoses of anogenital warts but estimates of new wart diagnoses can reach 1,000,000.
+Prior to the HPV vaccine being introduced. the CDC reported 360,000 diagnoses of anogenital warts annually.

-HPV also causes about 39,250 new cases of anogenital warts in women and 47,550 in men in the UK every year.
+HPV also causes about 73,000 of genital warts in men and women in the UK every year.

 Recurrent respiratory papillomatosis (RRP) is a disease that occurs when warts grow in the respiratory tract (nasal passages, throat).

 HPV types 6 and 11 cause RRP.
 There are about 20,000 cases in US.
-Almost 2,000 children contract RRP each year, often when a mother with genital warts passes the virus to the child during the birth process.
-In the UK, it is estimated that 600 males and 600 females are living with RRP caused by HPV.
+About 1,000 children contract RRP each year, often when a mother with genital warts passes the virus to the child during the birth process.
+In the UK, it is estimated that 1 in 70,400 people are living with RRP caused by HPV.

 Hoarseness is the most common symptom of RRP.
 Warts can also block airways and cause breathing difficulties.
 There is no cure for RRP but surgery will remove the warts.
 RRP has a tendency to recur.